 - Explain to overseas customers that their imported goods may well be subject to import duties and taxes which will need paying before parcels will be released for delivery

 There are a range of organisations in the UK who can help you with all of the above.
-As a starting point, we recommend that you talk to HM Revenue & Customs who can be contacted on 0345 010 9000.
-They also have a website, www.hmrc.gov.uk.
+As a starting point, we recommend that you talk to HM Revenue & Customs who can be contacted on 0300 200 3700.
+You can also find information on the HMRC website.

 What are Customs regulations there for?

 Customs processes are there to monitor trade levels between countries, help maintain national security, but also for fiscal purposes.
 Depending on the type of good, country of origin, and the country of destination, goods may, or may not, be subject to prohibitions, restrictions, and the application of duties / taxes.

 There are some rules and additional documentation that may apply to some EU and non-EU destinations alike, depending on what is being sent and to where.
 You need to know the regulations for your products in your chosen export markets.